function gtag(){dataLayer.push(arguments);} gtag('js', new Date());

 Users may see features such as:

-• live odds movement
+• Live odds movement tracking.

-• settlement status after race completion
+• Immediate settlement status after race completion.

 What New Users Often Misunderstand